 Office personnel may not supply student attendance information to parents/guardians by phone due to confidentiality.
+In order to receive attendance information, parents/guardians must be present and show a valid ID.

 A student must be present for at least half of the day in order to participate in any extra-curricular activities that day.